Sarah Bernhardt: Lovers and friends

 Bernhardt took as lovers many of the male leads of her plays, including Mounet-Sully and Lou Tellegen.
 She possibly had an affair with the Prince of Wales, the future Edward VII, who frequently attended her London and Paris performances and once, as a prank, played the part of a cadaver in one of her plays.
 When he was King, he travelled on the royal yacht to visit her at her summer home on Belle-Île.
+Bernhardt reportedly had an affair with playwright Jean Richepin, her sometime collaborator, but "their life together was one long series of physical combats," ending with an altercation in which Richepin "fled to the Newfoundland woods."

 Her last serious love affair was with the Dutch-born actor Lou Tellegen, 37 years her junior, who became her co-star during her second American farewell tour (and eighth American tour) in 1910.
 He was a very handsome actor who had served as a model for sculpture Eternal Springtime by Auguste Rodin.
 He had little acting experience, but Bernhardt signed him as a leading man just before she departed on the tour, assigned him a compartment in her private railway car, and took him as her escort to all events, functions, and parties.
 He was not a particularly good actor, and had a strong Dutch accent, but he was successful in roles, such as Hippolyte in Phedre, where he could take off his shirt.
 At the end of the American tour, they had a dispute, he remained in the United States, and she returned to France.
 At first, he had a successful career in the United States and married operatic soprano and film actress Geraldine Farrar, but when they split up his career plummeted.
 He committed suicide in 1934.

 Bernhardt's broad circle of friends included the writers Victor Hugo, Alexandre Dumas, his son Alexandre Dumas fils, Émile Zola, and the artist Gustave Doré.
 She was friends with Hideyo Noguchi, famed bacteriologist, who she met during her operation with Dr. Emanuel Libman in NYC.
 Her close friends included the painters Georges Clairin and Louise Abbéma, a French impressionist painter, some nine years her junior.
 This relationship was so close, the two women were rumoured to be lovers.
 In 1990, a painting by Abbéma, depicting the two on a boat ride on the lake in the bois de Boulogne, was donated to the Comédie-Française.
 The accompanying letter stated that the painting was "Peint par Louise Abbéma, le jour anniversaire de leur liaison amoureuse" (translated: "Painted by Louise Abbéma on the anniversary of their love affair").
 Clairin and Abbéma spent their holidays with Bernhardt and her family at her summer residence at Belle-Île, and remained close with Bernhardt until her death.